 Related to the Cucurbaticins (of which Cucurbaticin B is just one) are the Arvenins, of which four are know, Arvenin I, Arvenin II, Arvenin III and Arvenin IV.
 Shown is just one, Arvenin I. Arvenin I is just Cucurbaticin B with a glycoside attached.
 The Arvenins are glucopyranosides.
 Possibly all are present to some extent in White Bryony and some other members of the Marrow Family.
 In the vegetables Cucumber and Marrow most of the toxic Cucurbaticins have been bred out, and are mostly safe to eat.
 The same poisons are also in Scarlet Pimpernel,

-Begonia, New Zealand Flax (Agave Family),
+Begonia, New-Zealand Flax (Agave Family),

-Wild Candytuft, as well as numerous other non-native plants.
+Garden Cress and Wild Candytuft, as well as numerous other non-native plants.

 Other sources name seven triterpene glycosides (

 Bryoniosides A-G) occur in this plant, as well as the two more triterpene glycosides: